dltoth/UPnPDevice/README.md

 Both Sensor and Control include default GetConfiguration and SetConfiguration Services.

-Default display for RootDevice is to put Sensor HTML inline with it's HTML display, and place Control HTML inline in an iFrame.
+Default display for RootDevice is to put Sensor HTML inline with it's HTML display, and place a link to the Control in an iFrame.
 UPnPDevices that are neither Sensor nor Control are displayed as an HTML button, where selection triggers device display.
 Default UPnPDevice display is to present each of its services as HTML buttons.

-## Simple Examples
+In what follows we will detail 4 examples:
+ 1. UPnPDevice hierarchy
+ 2. Creating a simple Sensor that displays a message
+ 3. Adding configuration to that Sensor
+ 4. Creating a simple control implementing a toggle.

-### Default Device Hierarchy and Display
+## Default Device Hierarchy and Display

 See the sketch [UPnPDevice](https://github.com/dltoth/UPnPDevice/blob/main/examples/UPnPDevice/UPnPDevice.ino) for a simple example of creating a device hierarchy.
 Note the following parts:

-#### Namespace Declaration
+**Namespace Declaration**

 The Leelanau Software Company namespace is used for all of the libraries [SSDP](https://github.com/dltoth/ssdp), [UPnPDevice](https://github.com/dltoth/UPnPDevice), [CommonUtil](https://github.com/dltoth/CommonUtil), [WiFiPortal](https://github.com/dltoth/WiFiPortal), and [DeviceLib](https://github.com/dltoth/DeviceLib).
 The compiler won't find anything without this declaration.

 ```
 using namespace lsc;
 ```

-#### Instantiating Devices and Services
+**Instantiating Devices and Services**

 ```
 /**